How does domain renewal/expiration system work in Openprovider?

-SSL certificates need to be renewed: once the period is over, you need to order a new certificate.
-Our advise is to start the new order at least 4 weeks before the current SSL certificate expires to prevent any interruption of your secured website.
-If you start the order within the last 90 days of the old SSL being active, the remaining period of the SSL certificate will be added to the new certificate (only within current active order).
+SSL certificates need to be renewed: once the period is over, The reseller need to order a new certificate.
+Our advise is to start the new order at least 4 weeks before the current SSL certificate expires to prevent any interruption of the secured website.
+When starting the order within the last 90 days of the old SSL being active, the remaining period of the SSL certificate will be added to the new certificate (only within current active order).

 Please note new order for the same domain is not renewal.

-You can also use the auto-renew option for SSL certificates.
+The reseller can also use the auto-renew option for SSL certificates.
 This makes sure that you renew your certificate in time.
-Our system will automatically request the certificate with the original CSR.
+Openprovider system will automatically request the certificate with the original CSR.

-Read more about the auto-renew option for SSL certificates in the article below:
+Read more about the auto-renew option for SSL certificates in the article.

-If you forgot to renew your certificate and the new order takes longer because of validation, a quick solution is to order a domain validated (DV) certificate (RapidSSL, EssentialSSL or other).
+When the reseller forgot to renew the certificate and the new order takes longer because of validation, a quick solution is to order a domain validated (DV) certificate (EssentialSSL or similar).
 Such a certificate is available within a few minutes, allowing you to continue on a secure website without browser warnings.
 Once the real order is finished, just install that one and revoke the intermediate solution.
-If this is done within 30 days, you'll get a full refund.
+If this is done within 30 days, The reseller will receive a full refund.

-Plesk licenses will always be renewed automatically as long as your account balance is sufficient.
-If your account balance is insufficient, the license is terminated.
+Plesk licenses will always be renewed automatically as long as the reseller account balance is sufficient.
+If the account balance is insufficient, the license is terminated.
 Reactivation is not possible - the best and quickest solution is to order a new license and install that on your server.

 - The expiration and renewal dates in Openprovider are leading.
-If you encounter any difference between the registry's dates and those of Openprovider, inform us immediately for further investigation.
-Openprovider is not responsible for any damage caused by such a difference.
+If a reseller encounter any difference between the registry's dates and those of Openprovider, inform us immediately for further investigation.
+Openprovider is not responsible for any issues caused by such a difference.